nautechsystems/nautilus_trader/docs/integrations/databento.md

 ### Configuration parameters

 - `api_key`: The Databento API secret key.
-If ``None`` then will source the `DATABENTO_API_KEY` environment variable
+If ``None`` then will source the `DATABENTO_API_KEY` environment variable.
-- `http_gateway`: The historical HTTP client gateway override (useful for testing and typically not needed by most users)
+- `http_gateway`: The historical HTTP client gateway override (useful for testing and typically not needed by most users).
-- `live_gateway`: The raw TCP real-time client gateway override (useful for testing and typically not needed by most users)
+- `live_gateway`: The raw TCP real-time client gateway override (useful for testing and typically not needed by most users).
 - `parent_symbols`: The Databento parent symbols to subscribe to instrument definitions for on start.
-This is a map of Databento dataset keys -> to a sequence of the parent symbols, e.g. {'GLBX.MDP3', ['ES.FUT', 'ES.OPT']} (for all E-mini S&P 500 futures and options products)
+This is a map of Databento dataset keys -> to a sequence of the parent symbols, e.g. {'GLBX.MDP3', ['ES.FUT', 'ES.OPT']} (for all E-mini S&P 500 futures and options products).
-- `instrument_ids`: The instrument IDs to request instrument definitions for on start
+- `instrument_ids`: The instrument IDs to request instrument definitions for on start.
 - `timeout_initial_load`: The timeout (seconds) to wait for instruments to load (concurrently per dataset).
 - `mbo_subscriptions_delay`: The timeout (seconds) to wait for MBO/L3 subscriptions (concurrently per dataset).
-After the timeout the MBO order book feed will start and replay messages from the initial snapshot and then all deltas
+After the timeout the MBO order book feed will start and replay messages from the initial snapshot and then all deltas.